oliverlabs/azdevcont/README.md

 Here is a list of tools that are available out-the-box with this Codespaces container:

-- Linux Ubuntu Jammy (LTS-22.04) used as a base image
+- Linux Ubuntu Noble Numbat (LTS-24.04) used as a base image
 - zsh Linux shell as default (bash is available)
 - oh-my-zsh extension for zsh with the legendary STARSHIP theme
 - Azure CLI